 3. Steroid Injections

-Low-dose, dilute steroids can sometimes be injected in the deep tissue in areas starting multiple weeks after surgery to accelerate the resolution of small areas of persistent swelling.
+Low dose, low concentration steroids can sometimes be injected in the deep tissue in areas starting multiple weeks after surgery to accelerate the resolution of small areas of significant, persistent swelling.
 It usually takes approximately two weeks for these injections to be effective.
+Patients are counseled that among the potential risks of steroid injections there is a low risk of soft tissue atrophy, changes in the pigmentation of the skin, and the development of small blood vessels, called telangiectasias, on the skin after steroid injection.

 4. Lymphatic Massage